jeanflower/FinKitty/README.md

 The FinServer app works with a mongo database.
-There's one running in the cloud or install a local DB following instructions here https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
+There's one running in the cloud or install a local DB, e.g. following instructions here https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

 The `start*.sh` scripts expect a folder structure